nyush-se-spring2021-forum/planning/README.md

 # planning
-This repo is used to help planning the `forum` repo under the same organization.
+This repo is used to help planning the `OurTieba` repo under the same organization.

 ## Contributing
 Outside contributors: do NOT contribute here.